 Great, so what’s that mean in English?

-In short, Republic Wireless uses a cheaper form of communication (WiFi calling) whenever possible to save money on tower usage fees.
+In short, they use a cheaper form of communication (WiFi calling) whenever possible to save money on tower usage fees.

 By saving that money they can create cheaper cell phone plans that save you money.

 Your phone does all of this automatically so you don’t need to worry about it.

 When you’re connected to a strong WiFi signal, your phone uses that signal.

 When you’re not connected to WiFi you get great nationwide 4G LTE cellular service like you would get with other carriers, you just pay less money to do it.

 Republic Wireless really simplified their data plans, making it much easier to find the plan that is perfect for you.